9pasb6/9pasb6/README.md

 ### Ey, what's going on people 👋😒

 I am a beginner in the world of computing with a lot of desire to learn

+-🧑‍💻 I’m  a computer science student at the University of Quindio

 ![gatoPc](https://user-images.githubusercontent.com/100176897/156948074-7cd44047-ec93-45f4-b8fd-7eeffaefd68c.gif)